 1. The buyers’ journey starts online

-In today’s world, B2B buyers first search for information, opportunities, and prices online before making a purchase.
-More than 70% of B2B buyers find buying from a website more convenient than buying from a sales representative.
+In today's world, B2B buyers first search for information, opportunities, and prices online before making a purchase.
+More than 70% of B2B trade customers find buying from a website more convenient than buying from a sales representative.
 B2B buyers seek innovation and want a smooth, frictionless buying process.

 2. Flexibility in payment